EvandroLG/insta-motion/README.md

 # insta-motion

-`insta-motion` is a simple cli tool that provides easy way to animate images for Instagram stories.
+`insta-motion` is a simple cli tool that provides an easy way to animate images for Instagram stories.

+## Installation

 ## Usage

-To animate an image, simply run the cli providing the path to the image file.
+With `insta-motion` installed in your system, simply run the cli providing the path to the image file.

 ```bash
 insta-motion --image your_image.jpeg